G$^{2}$SF-MIAD: Geometry-Guided Score Fusion for Multimodal Industrial Anomaly Detection: Methodology

 \textbf{Scaling Loss}: Despite $l(\cdot)$, we aim to encourage $w^{m}_{i,0}$ to encode local directional distributions explicitly, that is, suppress/amplify for normal/anomalous samples.
 To achieve this, we propose an asymmetric scaling loss:

-$\mathcal{L}_{sc}$ asymmetrically compresses scaling factors of normal samples while anchoring synthetic anomalies near the upper limit ($e^{1}$).
-This design is motivated by the observation that synthetic anomalies exhibit more pronounced deviations than real-world anomalies.
-Consequently, their penalization in $\mathcal{L}_{sc}$ is more aggressive.
+$\mathcal{L}_{sc}$ asymmetrically compresses scaling factors of normal samples while confining those of synthetic anomalies near the upper limit $e^{1}$.
+This design addresses the more pronounced deviations of synthetic anomalies than real-world ones, imposing more penalties on them.

-\textbf{Cross-modal Alignment Loss}: So far, the prototypes (directions) of two modalities have been naively concatenated as input to LSPN in Section \ref{subsec:lspn}, not considering cross-modal geometric alignments.
-To address it, we propose a simple yet effective strategy by disentangling cross-modal correspondences between prototypes and directions.
+\textbf{Crossmodal Alignment Loss}: Currently, both prototypes and directions are naively concatenated as input to LSPN (Sec. \ref{subsec:lspn}), ignoring their crossmodal correspondence.
+To resolve this, we propose a simple strategy by disentangling this property.